-A color correction is basically any coloring involving major color transformation
+A color correction is any coloring involving major color transformation.

 A total color make-over, for example taking a client from dark to blonde, from vivid ruby red to ash blonde would be considered a color correction.

-Very very brassy hair, inconsistent between mid-lengths roots and ends would also require color correction.
+Very very brassy hair which is inconsistent between mid-lengths roots and ends almost always requires color correction.

-In almost all cases, color correction would involve two or sometimes even three or four separate coloring processes.
+In almost all cases, color correction involves two or sometimes even three or four separate coloring processes.

-Step One: color removal on the red parts.
+- Step One: color removal using bleach on the red parts.